Celoba1/Celoba1/README.md

 ###

-<p align="left">Working at dti digital as an intern, utilizing REACT, javascript and dotNet as main technologies.
+<p align="left">Working at dti digital as an intern, utilizing REACT, TypeScript and Java as main technologies.
 Hope to be great one day.</p>

 ###